Theatre Etiquette

 If you are a particularly tall person, it may be worth trying to get an aisle seat, not only for a bit more leg room, but to consider the people behind you.
 Same goes for big hair and hats!
 Hats should not really be worn in the theatre, and avoid the big hair do’s.

 I hope this theatre etiquette guide has helped you if you are going to the theatre for the first time.
-The most common rule is to be considerate to others.
+Now you just need to decide what you're going to see!
+The West End is packed with the best shows in London, including Les Misérables, and last chance to see shows, too.
+Just remember that the most common rule is to be considerate to others.
 You are there to watch and listen, as is everybody else!